gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 A wrapper is what we call a layer once the thing underneath it has become boring.

 Amazon SES made sending boring, in the best sense.
 It is reliable, it is cheap, it is well documented, and almost nobody should be building their own mail transfer agents in 2026.
-We are not competing with that, we are standing on it, and we say so on our pricing page rather than hiding it.
+We are not competing with that, we are standing on it.

 What is not boring yet is everything in this article.
 Queues that do not lose messages.
-Retries that do not duplicate.
 Suppression that is actually checked.
 Automations you can look at.
 Templates a marketer can edit.
 That is the layer, and it is where our engineering time goes.

 So yes, BlueFox Email is an Amazon SES wrapper.
 We would rather you knew exactly what is inside the wrapper before you decide whether you want it.

-If you want to keep your own SES account and use BlueFox for the rest, that is BYO Amazon SES, and it is our cheapest option.
-If you would rather not think about SES at all, we run that too.
-Either way, the sending is Amazon's.
+If you want to keep your own SES account and use BlueFox for the rest, BYO Amazon SES gives you twice the sends per pack at the same price, with the AWS sending cost billed to you directly.
+If you would rather not think about SES at all, managed sending does that instead.
+Either way, the delivery is Amazon's.
 The rest is ours.